Aspiration pneumonia - Pulmonary

 422588002 – Aspiration pneumonia

-- Community-acquired pneumonia (or health care-associated pneumonia) due to bacterial pathogens (eg, S pneumoniae, S aureus pneumonia)
+- Community-acquired pneumonia (CAP) or hospital-acquired pneumonia (HAP) due to bacterial pathogens (eg, S pneumoniae, S aureus pneumonia)

-- Pneumonia due to the endemic fungi (eg, histoplasmosis, coccidioidomycosis, blastomycosis, paracoccidioidomycosis, cryptococcosis)
+- Pneumonia due to endemic fungi (eg, histoplasmosis, coccidioidomycosis, blastomycosis, paracoccidioidomycosis, cryptococcosis)

 - Pneumonia due to other pathogens including Legionella or Nocardia